 Christina Zhang, Senior Director, Corporate Strategy & Communications at DJI said of the partnership, ‘We are delighted to partner with Microsoft on this meaningful project.
 This is an opportunity to explore applications that could be used in the real world.’
 It seems evident that the resources Microsoft has will help propel DJI into the next generation of drone development – something that a wealth of sectors across the UAE stand to benefit from.

 Indeed, the integration of AI is helping drones to perform tasks more efficiently than was thought possible just a few short years ago.
 Drone companies in Dubai, like Sky Vision, are increasingly employing high-resolution imagery to capture landscapes in crystal-clear clarity.
 The abundance of information captured can be correlated with maintenance, land development, defect localization and surveillance – to name but a handful of applications.

 Automating the analysis of aerial imagery using AI allows drone software to speed up analysis of an environment – even allowing for the real-time prediction of localized changes.
 This is especially useful in monitoring individuals in large open public spaces or reviewing traffic to mitigate potential risks and keep everyone safe.

 Traditional CCTV streamed images have a delay between event occurrence and recording, and monitoring requires physical monitoring.
 This can cause issues, especially for static CCTV cameras with only a single vantage point.
-It seems logical that deploying a remote drone, complete with AI and collision avoidance systems offers a far superior way of monitoring environments – something that’s destined to be increasingly prevalent as we move throughout 2019 and into 2020.
+It seems logical that deploying a remote drone, complete with AI and collision avoidance systems offers a far superior way of monitoring environments – something that’s destined to be increasingly prevalent as we move throughout 2023.

 The drone service in Dubai afforded both the public and private sectors serves to reinforce the necessity of drone technology.
 Citizens of Dubai cast your eyes to the sky this year, you’re sure to encounter drones with increasing frequency.